mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

 **Overview**

 The document presents the basic usage of  Rockchip RV1126/RV1109 Linux SDK, aiming to help engineers get started with RV1126/RV1109 Linux SDK faster.
+After the SDK is downloaded, you can check docs/RV1126_RV1109/RV1126_RV1109_Release_Note.txt to confirm the current SDK version.

 **Product Version**